eonfluxor/flask/README.md

         }.react()
 ```

 ### Locks

 When needed you can create a `FluxLock`.
 This will pause performing any mixes including `ReactiveSubstances` or `ChainReactions`.
-You can create many Locks but you are responsbible of releasing them all to reactive the flux.
+You can create many Locks but you are responsible for releasing them all too reactive the flux.

 ```swift
 let lock = Flask.lock()